ShippingCross-platform beta

 Find golfers nearby, match, chat, and turn the chat into an actual round.

-A native iOS app for finding golf partners and getting rounds on the calendar.
-PinPals combines golfer discovery, nearby course search, open games, match chat, round proposals, shared scorecards, and a driving-range tracker.
-It is live in TestFlight beta and looking for testers now; the Android version is planned after the first iOS release is complete.
+A cross-platform golf companion for finding golf partners and getting rounds on the calendar.
+PinPals combines golfer discovery, nearby course search, open games, match chat, round proposals, shared scorecards, and a driving-range tracker across the live website plus iPhone and Android beta builds.

 • Swift